puppetlabs/trapperkeeper-webserver-jetty9/README.md

       context))
 ```

-This would add your ring handler to the `:default` server at endpoint "/my-app".
+This would add your ring handler to the default server at endpoint "/my-app".
 Alternatively, if you did this:

 ```clj